yellow daisy coral on a pylon underwater with some fish

 Industry partnerships

 AIMS-industry partnerships enable rigorous scientific data to be collected rapidly, without impeding on industry offshore operations.
 AIMS’ purpose-built stereo-video cameras and range of sensors and sampling equipment (eDNA) can be used to augment industry ROVs and collect scientific information around infrastructure.
-For example, AIMS has undertaken enhanced surveys of Santos platform jackets near Varanus Island, north-west Australia.
+For example, AIMS has undertaken research into the influence of offshore structures on connectivity and fish production in Australia's south-east.